KennaSecurity/toolkit/tasks/connectors/edgescan/README.md

 ## Prerequisites

 This task communicates with the Edgescan and Kenna APIs.
-To do it, it requires the following information:
+To do it, use the following information:

 #### From Edgescan: